FNNDSC/pypx/README.rst

 2.1 Using docker
 ================

-Using the dockerized container is the recommended installation vector:
+Using the dockerized container is the recommended installation vector as the image contains a configured listener service that can receive image data without any additional software on the host system.

 .. code-block:: bash